Gradle Setup

 debugRemoval = true

-nameObfuscation = true
+nameObfuscation = false

 antiDebug = true

-antiTamper = true
+antiTamper = false

 }